Naman-B-Parlecha/Web-Tech-Project/README.md

 ## Usage

-Feel free to explore the restaurant website and its features.
-You can customize the content, design, and functionality to fit your needs.
+feel free to explore this restaurant website and see various different features built on this website

 ## Contributing